adedner/dune-fempy/doc/sphinx/index.rst

    These classes provide the mathematical description of the partial differential equation to solve.
 Dune-Fempy uses `UFL`_ as input language and generates the corresponding model class.
-At this stage Dune-Fempy does not support a subset of the full `UFL`_ language.
+At this stage Dune-Fempy only supports a subset of the full `UFL`_ language.
-   A simple python script provides the stand alone option to generate model classes from `UFL`_ input and to do simple unit testing of the generated classes.
+   A simple python script provides the stand-alone option to generate model classes from `UFL`_ input and to do simple unit testing of the generated classes.
 For users and developers of code based on the `Dune-Fem-Howto`_ this script provides a fast and easy approach for generating code for new mathematical models.